Recognition of same-sex unions in Cambodia: Attempts at legalization

 After witnessing same-sex marriages being performed in San Francisco in 2004, King Norodom Sihanouk expressed support for legalizing same-sex unions in Cambodia.
 His son and successor, King Norodom Sihamoni, has also expressed support for same-sex marriage.
 Following the enactment of the Constitution of Nepal in September 2015, several governmental organisations and spokespeople expressed support for same-sex marriage and partnerships in Cambodia.
-The Minister of Interior, Sar Kheng, announced the possibility to push for the legalization of same-sex marriage.
+The Minister of Interior, Sar Kheng, announced the possibility of pushing for the legalization of same-sex marriage.
 Government spokesman Phay Siphan expressed support for the LGBT community and said, "Cambodian society does not discriminate against LGBT people.
 It is only individuals who do so.
 No Cambodian laws discriminate against them, and nothing is banning them from loving each other or getting married".
 The Cambodian Government expressed a welcome reaction to the Nepal Constitution and announced the possibility of approving a same-sex marriage law.
 The Ministry of Women's Affairs also incorporated same-sex couples in its second National Action Plan to Prevent Violence Against Women 2014–2018.
 After the Taiwanese Constitutional Court ruled in May 2017 that banning same-sex marriage is unconstitutional in Taiwan, 43 civil society groups and trade unions called on the government to legalise same-sex marriage in Cambodia.

-In May 2017, the Cambodia National Rescue Party (CNRP) announced it would hold a referendum on the issue of same-sex marriage if elected to government.
-The Khmer National United Party (KNUP) likewise said they would consider legalising same-sex marriage if they won the 2018 general election.
+In May 2017, the Cambodia National Rescue Party (CNRP) announced it would hold a referendum on same-sex marriage if elected to government.
+The Khmer National United Party (KNUP) likewise said it would consider legalising same-sex marriage if it won the 2018 general election.
 Other parties that announced their support for same-sex marriage included FUNCINPEC, the League for Democracy Party (LDP) and the Grassroots Democracy Party (GDP).
 However, with the absence of a credible opposition, the elections were viewed as a formality and dismissed as sham elections by the international community.
 They resulted in a widely expected landslide victory for the ruling Cambodian People's Party (CPP), which won all 125 seats in the National Assembly.
 The CPP said it had no plans to legalise same-sex marriage, but was "open to considering it".
 In February 2019, Prime Minister Hun Sen said that the country was "not yet ready" to legalise same-sex marriage.